benwilliam/AVR/LED/README.txt

-This is a porject about a LED dotMatrix with a ATmega8.
+This is a porject about a LED dotMatrix with a ATmega8 written in C build with GCC. the core function should work in every C envirement.

 the whole project ist published with LGPL.